mroscioli/youtube-trending-project/data/README.md

 1. Download the YouTube Trending Videos dataset from its original source.
 2. Place the dataset files in a local folder.
-3. If the files are placed in `data/trendingYT/`, the notebook can be executed without modifying file paths.
+3. Update the dataset paths inside the notebook accordingly.
-4. Otherwise, update the dataset paths inside the notebook accordingly.
+4. Run